danjonesio/CICD-Network-Exploration/README.md

 # Network CI/CD with Terraform and Drone

 Automate Cisco network device configuration using Terraform, the IOSXE provider, and Drone CI/CD pipelines.
-This project demonstrates infrastructure-as-code principles applied to network automation.
+This project demonstrates infrastructure-as-code principles applied to network automation, with **NetBox as the source of truth** for device inventory and interface configuration.

 ## Overview

+- **NetBox integration** - Device inventory and interface data pulled dynamically from NetBox
 - **Infrastructure as Code** for Cisco IOSXE devices using Terraform
 - **CI/CD automation** with Drone pipelines
-- **Remote state management** with MinIO (S3-compatible, BYOS3 if you like)
+- **Remote state management** with MinIO (S3-compatible)
 - **Modular configuration** for scalability
 - **NETCONF-based** device management

 ## Architecture

 ```
+NetBox (Source of Truth)
+         ↓
 GitHub → Drone Pipeline → MinIO (State)
               ↓
         NETCONF/YANG